oyvindstegard/ox-tagfilter-js/README.md

 hosting and change the URL as appropriate, if you dislike the dependency on jsdelivr.net.

-If the HTML document has exported tags in it, you should see all the tags appear as buttons on the top.
+If the HTML document has exported tags or TODO-keywords in it, you should see the values appear as buttons on the top.
 Click those to filter the content dynamically.
-Press the
+Press the <kbd>ESC</kbd> key to clear all selected buttons and show all content.

-<kbd>ESC</kbd> key to clear all selected tags and show all content.
+As you filter the content, the set of available filters are reduced, so that you can avoid selecting combinations that match nothing.

 ## Demo (test documents)